w3c/touch-events/README.md

 Currently, this repo has two branches of note:

 1. gh-pages - this branch is active.
-It contains the [Touch Events Level 2](http://w3c.github.io/touch-events/) editors draft (which contains all the changes from an old v1-errata branch and the [Touch Events Extension Working Group Note] (http://www.w3.org/TR/touch-events-extensions/)).
+It contains the [Touch Events Level 2](http://w3c.github.io/touch-events/) editors draft (which contains all the changes from an old v1-errata branch and the [Touch Events Extension Working Group Note](http://www.w3.org/TR/touch-events-extensions/)).
 2. v1 - this branch is it not active.
 (It was the working branch for the v1 specification.)

 # Process for Landing Changes